Security Risks Posed by Terrorist Threats Should be Discussed at Tourism Conference

 The tourism sector has been targeted in many countries around the world; some by returning FTFs in Europe and elsewhere.
 So far Europe has already seen thousands of returning FTFs so there are already lessons learned of which the Caribbean should take notice and plan anti-terrorism measures proactively.
 It is important that these discussions take place, and a conference which focusses on sustainable tourism development is a good place to start.

 We already know that over 100 FTFs originated in the Caribbean and at least one has returned.
+We also know they were radicalized and prone to violent extremism.
 What we don’t know is how many ISIS sympathizers were recruited but had not left the region.
 We also know that the British-trained Jamaican Muslim Cleric Sheikh Abdullah al-Faisal, later deported from the U.K. to Jamaica, who is now under extradition proceedings has been charged with using the internet to recruit FTFs for ISIS in the United States.
 We don’t know how many, if any, he has recruited or attempted to recruit in Jamaica or elsewhere in the Caribbean, or whether he has radicalized any potential violent extremists in the region.
 These issues merit discussion and disclosure so appropriate preventative measures can be put in place.

 © 2017 Curtis A. Ward/The Ward Post